 Call your doctor if you think an infection is the cause of your bulging eye.
 You could need antibiotics or possibly surgery.

 In this eye disorder, increased pressure in the eyes damages the nerves that connect the eyes to the brain.
-The pressure can cause the eyes to bulge.
+Usually, this is asymptomatic, but in severe cases the pressure can cause the eyes to bulge.

 Other symptoms include extra tears and being sensitive to light.